 Pets can be at risk of injury or illness if they come into contact with candles.
 The most common risks of having candles around pets include wax burns, accidental ingestion, heat burns, and fire hazards.
 It is important to keep candles out of pets' reach and never leave a lit candle unattended.

 We hope you have a happy and healthy spring.
-Please get in touch with a member of our team if you have any questions or concerns about your pet.
+Please get in touch with a member of our team at Park Vet Group if you have any questions or concerns about your pet.